 If the Department for Work and Pensions (DWP) appointed you to act for someone who cannot manage their benefits, you can continue to act for them for their Adult Disability Payment.

-If you’re acting as an appointee, Social Security Scotland will contact you to review your appointment after the person’s benefit has moved.
+If you’re acting as an appointee, Social Security Scotland will contact you to review your appointment.

 Keep any money you receive from Social Security Scotland separate from your own money.
 Make sure nobody else can access it.

-You may want to keep records to keep track of payments and spending.
+You may want to keep track of payments and spending.

 You should always spend the money in ways that benefit the person you’re acting for.